 Mallorca is the largest Balearic Island, offering more than 500 km of Mediterranian boating coastline.
 Thanks to the variety of sailing and the excellent climate, a sailing trip in Majorca is a great option for both beginners and experienced sailors.

 The island is famous for its beautiful coastal landscape.
 As you cruise the coast, you will discover turquoise-blue waters, sandy beaches, secret bays and bold cliffs.
 The impressive Tramuntana mountains run all the way to the sea.
 For experienced sailors, Majorca is a good option at any time of year.
 However, beginners should aim to sail during the summer season from April till October because storms in the Mediterranean can be severe during the winter.

 Mallorca offers dozens of harbours and many small bays for anchoring.
 The sea level can rise to 4-metres, depending on wind force and direction.
 There is no exact measurable tidal range.
-If you want just to lay back and take it easy at sea, without worrying about such things, we recommend that you charter with the help of a professional skipper.
+If you want just to lay back and take it easy at sea, we recommend that you charter with the help of a professional skipper.

 The Balearics to Barcelona